Interpretable, multi-dimensional Evaluation Framework for Causal Discovery from observational i.i.d. Data: Impact of Beta Upper Limit on DOS

 \section{Impact of Beta Upper Limit on \ac{DOS}}

 In this section, we provide details about the counter-intuitive performance of some causal discovery techniques to estimate less accurate causal \ac{DAG}s with increasing beta upper limit.\\

-The stripplot in Figure \ref{fig:additionalBetaAnalysis1}a) shows that increasing values for the experimental factor beta upper limit overall result into into an increase in the variance of the nodes in the simulated data.
+The strip plot in Figure \ref{fig:additionalBetaAnalysis1}a) shows that increasing values for the experimental factor beta upper limit overall result in an increase in the variance of the nodes in the simulated data.

-\\ This is due to the fact that during the data generation process increasing beta upper limit implies that higher coefficients (in absolute magnitude) of the parent attributes participate in the dot product computation of the child variables.
+This is because during the data generation process increasing the beta upper limit implies that higher coefficients (in absolute magnitude) of the parent attributes participate in the dot product computation of the child variables.
 Therefore, the magnitude of the coefficients in the ground-truth adjacency matrices has a direct impact on the scale of the passively observed attributes.
-We suspect this is the reason why some of the models, which are sensitive to changes in the scale of the data, are also sensitive to the interaction effect of beta upper limit with scale.
+We suspect this is the reason why some of the models, which are sensitive to changes in the scale of the data, are also sensitive to the interaction effect of the beta upper limit with scale.
 Among the \ac{CSL} models in Figure \ref{fig:additionalBetaAnalysis1}b), only DAS belongs to the family of combinatorial optimization techniques.
-While GOLEM, NoCurl, DAGMA and NoTears-\ac{MLP} produce a weighted adjacency matrix, the weights in which are pruned with the pre-defined threshold of 0.3, DAS applies CAM-pruning on the binary adjacency matrix estimated in the hypothesis testing phase.
-Figure \ref{fig:additionalBetaAnalysis1}b) shows that increasing the magnitude of the beta coefficients in absolute terms leads to higher percentage of falsely discovered edges in most of the cases.
+While GOLEM, NoCurl, DAGMA, and NoTears-\ac{MLP} produce a weighted adjacency matrix, the weights in which are pruned with the pre-defined threshold of 0.3, DAS applies CAM-pruning on the binary adjacency matrix estimated in the hypothesis testing phase.
+Figure \ref{fig:additionalBetaAnalysis1}b) shows that increasing the magnitude of the beta coefficients in absolute terms leads to a higher percentage of falsely discovered edges in most of the cases.
 The connection between the ground truth betas and the number of falsely predicted links is not straightforward.
-Since increasing the magnitude of the betas results into higher variance of the simulated attributes, we suspect, that the increased variation in the variables of the observational datasets results into higher spread of the estimated coefficients in the continuous adjacency matrcies produced by GOLEM, NoCurl and NoTears-\ac{MLP}.
+Since increasing the magnitude of the betas results in a higher variance of the simulated attributes, we suspect, that the increased variation in the variables of the observational datasets results in a higher spread of the estimated coefficients in the continuous adjacency matrices produced by GOLEM, NoCurl and NoTears-\ac{MLP}.
 The higher the variation of the estimated beta weights is, the more likely it would be that more of the predicted betas in absolute magnitude exceed the pre-defined pruning threshold of 0.3, which is applied at the end of the causal discovery process.
-This in turn would result into estimating higher number of edges, which are not present in the true graph. \\
+This in turn would result in estimating a higher number of edges, which are not present in the true graph. \\